“If I’m going to put new things into the world, I want them to be made of mostly reused material.” -Kim Markel

-Markel’s Glow collection explores the qualities of childhood objects- a slightly off scale, unexpected color, handmade texture.
-By referencing these qualities, she hopes to imbue her work with that strange sense of magic in childhood explorations.
-Kim’s objects are handcrafted from both thermoset and thermoplastic.
-A blend of the plastics are combined in large molds.
-Once cured, the objects are removed and polished to reveal their inherent translucency.
+Kim Markel’s Glow Collection explores the qualities of childhood objects, fashioning slightly off-scale objects with unexpected color and handmade texture.
+By referencing these qualities, Markel hopes to imbue her work with a strange sense of magic in childhood explorations.
+Her pieces are handcrafted from a blend of both thermoset and thermoplastic, which are combined in large molds.
+Once cured, the objects are removed and polished to bring out their inherent translucency.

-Kim Markel’s objects are handcrafted from a variety of recycled plastics - both thermoset and thermoplastic.
 Markel grew up in the Hudson Valley in an extended immigrant family of artistically inclined craftsmen.
-She earned her BS and MS degrees from Carnegie Mellon.
+She earned her BS and MS degrees from Carnegie Mellon University.
 Markel presented her first collection at the Architectural Digest show in March of 2016.
-In May she showed with the AMDC and WantedDesign Brooklyn.
-Markel’s collection
+In May, she showed with the AMDC and WantedDesign NYC in Brooklyn.
+Her collection

-received the 2016 Rado Star Prize, the 2016 NYCxDESIGN Award for Best Seating, and an Interior Design Magazine Best of Year Award.
-Her work has been featured in the New York Times, Architectural Digest, Design Milk, and Fast Company, amongst others.
-Markel’s Glow collection explores qualities of childhood objects- a slightly off scale, unexpected color, and handmade texture.
-By referencing these qualities, she hopes to imbue her work with that strange sense of magic and delight inherent in childhood discoveries.
+received the 2016 Rado Star Prize; the 2016 NYCxDESIGN Award for Best Seating; and Interior Design magazine's Best of Year Award.
+Her work has also been featured in a number of magazines and editorials, including The New York Times, Architectural Digest, Design Milk, and Fast Company.

 She lives and works in Circleville, New York.